Announcing our 2026 Buyer’s Choice Winners. Check out the list of products!

 TalentLMS’s free offering is a standout example of offering limited free versions of a paid product.
 TalentLMS’s free version is ideal for delivering training programs in very small businesses.

 There are some considerations to keep in mind beyond the relatively pricey upgrade path.
-Customization options may be more limited than an open-source LMS.
+Customization options may be more limited than those of an open-source LMS.
 Reviewers also experienced struggles reporting on LMS content and student progression.

 The free version can still be viable for very small use cases.
 Department training on a handful of specific courses is an ideal application for the free version of TalentLMS.
 Compliance training is a common use case.
 It can also serve as a demo version of the platform before organizations choose to invest in the platform financially.